Before a crowd of 1 million, Pope urges Congolese to forgive

 Associated Press

-KINSHASA, Congo (AP) — Pope Francis on Wednesday urged Congo’s people to forgive those who have harmed them as he presided over a Mass before an estimated 1 million people who flocked to his first main event in Africa dedicated to peace and reconciliation for a country wracked by decades of violence.
+KINSHASA, Congo (AP) — Pope Francis urged Congo’s people on Wednesday to forgive those who have harmed them as he presided over a Mass before an estimated 1 million people in a country wracked by decades of violence.

-Many of the Congolese faithful spent the night before the Mass on the vast airfields of Kinshasa’s Ndolo airport and passed the hours before Francis’ arrival singing, dancing and getting jazzed up for the first papal visit since St. John Paul II’s last trip in 1985.
+Many of the faithful spent the night on the vast airfields of the capital’s Ndolo airport and passed the hours before Francis’ arrival singing, dancing and getting jazzed up for the pontiff’s first main event of his trip to Africa.
+His is the first papal visit to the country since St. John Paul II’s in 1985.

-They cheered wildly when Francis began a languid loop around the airfields in his open-sided popemobile, some of them running alongside or waving flags.
-Many of the women wore dresses and skirts made of pagne, a wax print fabric featuring images of Francis or other religious symbols.
+The crowd cheered wildly when Francis began a languid loop around the airfields in his open-sided popemobile, as some people ran alongside or waved flags.
+Many of the women wore dresses and skirts made of pagne, a wax print fabric, featuring images of Francis or other religious symbols.

 “Today I understand the enthusiasm of my grandmother when Pope John Paul II came,” said Julie Mbuyi, a 45-year-old mother of two who was wearing a Francis-themed outfit.
 “She was so excited to see him and the night before she couldn’t close her eyes!”

-Note: This story has been updated to correct the last name of one of the people quoted.
-It is Konde, not L’onde. ___